-4.2 Gateways, proxies and middleboxes
+4.3 Gateways, proxies and middleboxes

-The U-ACK protocol does not require relays to share keys with originators or destinations, but it can easily be generalised to situations where the originator wishes to direct traffic through a certain trusted gateway, proxy or other middlebox: the originator exchanges keys with the gateway and the gateway exchanges keys with the destination; the gateway acknowledges messages from the originator and forwards them to the destination with new headers; and the destination acknowledges messages from the gateway.
-The key shared by the originator and the gateway is independent from the key shared by the gateway and the destination, so it is possible for the gateway to re-encrypt the messages before forwarding them; indeed, onion routing [19] could be layered on top of our protocol, providing originator anonymity as well as originator-destination unlinkability.
+The U-ACK protocol does not require relays to share keys with originators or destinations, but it can easily be generalised to situations where the originator wishes to direct traffic through a certain trusted gateway, proxy, or other middlebox: the originator exchanges keys with the gateway and the gateway exchanges keys with the destination; the gateway acknowledges messages from the originator and forwards them to the destination with new headers; and the destination acknowledges messages from the gateway.
+The key shared by the originator and the gateway to re-encrypt the messages before forwarding them.
+Indeed, onion routing [19] could be layered on top of our protocol, providing originator anonymity as well as originator-destination unlinkability.